sirisian/ecmascript-types/decorators.md

 function f(a: uint32, b: uint32 = a * 2) {}
 ```

-`initial` captures CONSTANT values only: a non-constant initializer reports *undefined*, because evaluating it would run user code at class definition rather than per call. `initializer` carries the same declaration as a `TokenStream`, so `x: uint32 = f()` is readable as what was written even though no value exists yet.
-The pair is a value and the expression that produced it, not two spellings of one thing - see [decoratorreplacement.md](decoratorreplacement.md).
+`initial` captures CONSTANT values only, as the [Reflection](#reflection) section defines it: a non-constant initializer reports *undefined*, because evaluating it would run user code at class definition rather than per call, and `initializer` carries the declaration as a `TokenStream` instead.